 Do you dream that your bones may one day end up in the museum of a new civilization an aeon from now?
-Only one in a million creatures ends up as a fossil, so do your planning now.
+Only one bone in a billion ends up being fossilised, so do your planning now.

-The Kitching Fossil Exploration Centre in Nieu-Bethesda explains the rather stringent conditions:
+The Kitching Fossil Exploration Centre in Nieu-Bethesda explains, in a light-hearted way, the rather stringent conditions:

 - Die on a floodplain close to a meandering river in a lowland area where silt and mud accumulate.

 - Die where you’ll get buried in mud and sand, preferably on a lakeshore or a migrating sand dune.

 - Avoid being eaten by big scavenging bone-crunchers like hyena.
 Better still, die in a burrow, but definitely avoid being buried in a coffin.